 3. Prevents pregnancy anemia

-The amount of iron in muskmelon helps in the healthy production of hemoglobin (5).
+Being one of the iron-rich foods, muskmelon helps in the healthy production of hemoglobin (5).
 A good count of red blood cells prevents anemia in pregnant women.
-It also improves the blood flow through the uterine cavity with sufficient oxygen for the baby.
+According to the World Health Organization (WHO), in 2019, the global prevalence of anemia in women of reproductive age was 29.9% and 36.5% in pregnant women.
+It is therefore important to include iron rich foods such as muskmelon in your diet to avoid any iron-related pregnancy complications.
+Muskmelon is also known to improve the blood flow through the uterine cavity with sufficient oxygen for the baby.

 4. Phosphorus induces muscle contractions